benjaminfoo/Architect/docs/index.md

 ---
 <hr>
 # Welcome
-This is the about-page of architect - a modification for Kingdom Come Deliverance which introduces base-building mechanics and new features to the game.

 This project allows the construction of entities within the games world - this means that the player can spawn anything from simple props to flora & fauna, vegetation, houses, walls, towers, tents, chairs, benches, beds, etc. anywhere in the world.